wuzhouhui/practice_of_programming/README.txt

-The Practice of Programming
-by Brian W. Kernighan and Rob Pike.
+Typped from The Practice of Programming, by Brian W. Kernighan and Rob Pike.
+Because of source pdf's unclarity, errors are inevitable.